Export Promotion Council

 Merchant Exports Under GST

 Merchant Export is a commonly used term in foreign trade.
 This is a method of export trading.
-Any person engaged in the activity of merchant export is merchant exporter.
+Any person engaged in the activity of merchant export is a merchant exporter.

 Merchant Exporters do not have their own manufacturing unit in India but they buy goods from other manufacturers and export them to foreign customers.

-As merchant exporter is located in India and place of supply is outside India, it is mandatory for them to get registered under GST.
+As merchant exporter is located in India and the place of supply is outside India, it is mandatory for them to get registered under GST.

-Procedure of export has been simplified under GST Regime and there are 2 alternatives available
+The procedure of export has been simplified under GST Regime and there are 2 alternatives available

 - Export under Bond/ LUT without payment of IGST and refund of accumulated ITC

-- Export with payment of IGST and claim refund of IGST paid (provided exporter has not opted for special relief scheme of buying goods at 0.1% GST)
+- Export with payment of IGST and claim a refund of IGST paid (provided exporter has not opted for special relief scheme of buying goods at 0.1% GST)

-One of the important conditions for availing the benefit of concessional rate of GST is to get registered under Export Promotion Council (EPC).
+One of the important conditions for availing the benefit of the concessional rate of GST is to get registered under Export Promotion Council (EPC).